severalnines/terraform-provider-ccx/README.md

 Scaling the cluster can be done by changing the `size` parameter in the `ccx_datastore` block.
 When downscaling, the oldest non-primary node will be removed.

+### Scaling volume size and changing volume type
+Change the `volume_size` and the `volume_type` and apply the changes.
+A job will be started that carries out the change and the terraform client will return immediately once the job has started on the CCX backend.

+Note!
+You cannot lower the volume_size.

+## Limitations
+- Changing instance_size is not supported.
+- Changing availability zones of instances are not supported

 ## Installing the provider from source

 ### Requirements